 ''The embroidery is done by old women," she said. ''Not so many young want to do it.
 It is hard work -- on the eyes, the back.
 One woman comes in for the patterns for all those in her village."
 Sousa said depending on how elaborate the embroidery is, the same size tablecloth can take six months to three years to complete, and range in price from $1,100 to $3,500.
 Pieces with ''sand stitch," so-called because the stitches are ''tiny, like on the beach," she said, are among the more expensive.

-''Madeira" means ''timber" in Portuguese and the island is so named for good reason.
-Laurissilva Forest, designated a UNESCO World Heritage site in 1999 because of its biological diversity and level of preservation, spans nearly 55,000 acres.
+''Madeira" means ''timber" in Portuguese and the island is so-named for good reason.
+It's Laurissilva Forest, designated a UNESCO World Heritage site in 1999 because of its biological diversity and level of preservation, spans nearly 55,000 acres.
 The forest is covered in laurel and mimosa trees, lily-of-the-valley, flowering shrubs such as yellow foxglove and Wollaston's musschia, and various types of orchids, heather, and holly.

 Just around the corner is another Madeiran institution, the Monte sleigh ride, one likely to accelerate your pulse after the serenity of the gardens.
 Here about 40 drivers await passengers.
 This one-mile toboggan ride plummets down a steep street in seven heart-pumping minutes.
 One descends on a wicker sofa on wooden runners, steered by two men in white flannels and straw boaters, who brake with their feet.